What Public Works Does

 • Street sanding during icy conditions (in high risk areas)

-• Snow plowing, this map shows where features in the road need to be avoided
+• Snow plowing, this map shows where we plow as well as features in the road need to be avoided

 Public Works also oversees the Street Sweeping Program, which reduces the amount of debris and contaminants entering the stormwater system.
 Typically street sweeping is performed during one of the first two weeks of each month.
 However, during the fall, October, November, and December schedules are adjusted to obtain the maximum cleaning while maintaining cost effectiveness.
 View Street Sweeping Map.